News and Articles

 As the field of distributed computing grows, my ability to keep up with news and status of current and future projects diminishes.
 I need your help to keep the information on this site current.
 If you see any information that is out of date, or if you know about some news or a project that I don't have listed, please don't hesitate to send me email!

-In my non-distributed computing project life I am an IT Architect at Level 3 Communications, where I have worked since 2009.
+In my non-distributed computing project life I am a Splunk Architect at CenturyLink, where I have worked since 2009.
 Previously I worked at Sun Microsystems, Inc. I have been working professionally since 1991.
-I live near Denver, Colorado with my wife, three sons, and two dogs who think I spend too much time at the computer and too little time throwing their frisbees.
+I live near Denver, Colorado with my wife, three sons, and three dogs who think I spend too much time at the computer and too little time throwing their frisbees.

 Please send me email with any questions, comments, criticisms, or thoughts you have.
 This site can only continue to be successful with your help!
 I respond to all email I receive...eventually.
 Thanks for your interest!